viniciushrcs/simple-register/README.md

 ## Running the app

-To run the project you just need to clone this repo and run <docker-compose up> in your CLI.
+To run the project you just need to clone this repo and run 'docker-compose up' in your CLI.

 The docker compose will run 3 containers:
   - nginx